c04ch1337/ai_prompts_agents/grok_design.md

-**Let’s kill the Claude clone and build the real thing — a purpose-built, Phoenix-first Digital-Twin Web Desktop that feels like a command center for an AI army.**

 This is the 2025-spec interface that every serious solo operator and small elite team is quietly building right now.

 ### Core Philosophy